 - Harmless Freezing: His ice traps and his Synergy Burst both freeze the opponent in place.
 Being frozen alone in both instances does little to no little damage.

 - An Ice Person: Being an Ice-type Pokémon, he can use ice in his attacks.
 When he goes into Burst Mode, he even gets coated in frost.

 - I Shall Taunt You: His Command Counter, serving an entirely different function from the mainline games' version as a hybrid debuff/Counter Attack.

 - Limit Break: Sonic Slash, a Single Stroke attack, where Weavile uses a massive claw made of ice.

 - Mana Burn: Knock Off, rather than remove a nonexistent item, instead depletes the foe's Synergy gauge slightly each time it's used.
 Taunt does the same if the counter attack connects, and the ending hit of its Synergy Burst Attack Sonic Slash does as well, making Weavile very effective at keeping a foe from Bursting.

 - Shout-Out: Weavile's loss animations evokes Tekken's Lei Wulong's reclining pose, and one of his intros apes Tae Kwon Do practitioner Hwoarang's annoyed head scratching intro.
-Its playstyle as a Glass Cannon with high speed and deceptive reach, as well as its prominent claws, are a reference to Vega.
-He also borrows moves from Tekken assassin Nina Williams and the Kung Fu using Chang family.
+His playstyle as a Glass Cannon with high speed and deceptive reach, as well as his prominent claws, are a reference to Vega.
+He also borrows moves from Tekken assassin Nina Williams and the Kung Fu-using Chang family.

 - Spell Blade: Weavile can cover his claws in a number of energy types, most notably with Night Slash.